StefanScherer/windows-docker-machine/README.md

 ## Windows

-Spin up the headless Vagrant box with Windows Server 2016 and Docker installed.
+Spin up the headless Vagrant box with Windows Server 2016 and Docker EE installed.
 It will create the TLS certs and create a `windows` Docker machine for your `docker-machine` binary on your Windows host.